kaifur-rahman/first-webapp/README.md

 # first-webapp
-This my first project on web application using Html, Css, Bootstrap & Javascript it is a very basic calculator but time to time I will be working on implementing new features.
+This is my first project on web application using Html, CSS, Bootstrap & Javascript it is a very basic calculator but time to time I will be working on implementing new features.

 Current Features:
 1) It can take up to 33 digits